microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

     # here we assume the cost is proportional to x
     faked_evaluation_cost = config["x"] / 100000
     time.sleep(faked_evaluation_cost)
-    # we can return a single float as a evaluation on the input config:
+    # we can return a single float as a score on the input config:
     # return score
     # or, we can return a dictionary that maps metric name to metric value:
     return {"score": score, "evaluation_cost": faked_evaluation_cost, "constraint_metric": x * y}